Cactoidal/GodotEthersV3/README.md

 You can also use `perform_request()` to call any Ethereum method.
 For example, you could use this to monitor a contract's activity with `eth_getLogs`.

-Every function mentioned on this page is defined in the `Ethers.gd` singleton, and can be accessed by calling the singleton, e.g. `Ethers.get_calldata()`.

 ---

 ## Usage Example